GIBGames/gib-universal-style-guide/README.md

 ##### Booleans

-###### Boolean Prefix
 All booleans should be named in PascalCase but prefixed with a verb.
+All booleans should be named as descriptive adjectives when possible if representing general information.

 Example: Use `isDead` and `hasItem`, **not** `Dead` and `Item`.

-###### Boolean Names
-All booleans should be named as descriptive adjectives when possible if representing general information.

 ###### Boolean Complex States
 Do not use booleans to represent complex and/or dependent states.
 This makes state adding and removing complex and no longer easily readable.
 Use an enumeration instead.